WebAssembly/spec/document/core/appendix/properties.rst

 * Each :ref:`array instance <syntax-arrayinst>` :math:`\arrayinst_i` in :math:`S.\SARRAYS` must be :ref:`valid <valid-arrayinst>`.

+* No :ref:`reference <syntax-ref>` to a bound :ref:`structure address <syntax-structaddr>` must be reachable from itself through a path consisting only of indirections through immutable structure or array :ref:`fields <syntax-fieldtype>`.

+* No :ref:`reference <syntax-ref>` to a bound :ref:`array address <syntax-arrayaddr>` must be reachable from itself through a path consisting only of indirections through immutable structure or array :ref:`fields <syntax-fieldtype>`.

 * Then the store is valid.

 .. math::